BoltMk0/LaunchpadRadioTool/README.md

 Yours may differ.
 If it sounds clean, you're ready to go.
 8. OPTIONAL: You may choose to try minimising the Delay value and Block size to achieve best performance.
 The benefit is snappier response after pushing a button.

+## Setting up Launchpad
+1. Plug in the launchpad.
+You should see beautiful colors.
+Marvel at them.
+2. Run Pd-Extended (if it's already open, close and re-open)
+3. Click "Media" in the toolbar, then "Midi Settings..."
+4. Make sure your desired device ("Launchpad somethingsomething..." is selected for BOTH input **and** output.
+5. Test by clicking "Media -> Test Audio and MIDI..." and hitting a few buttons, looking for changes in the displayed numbers.

 ## Using LaunchpadRadioTool
 The main program can be found (relative to the downloaded unzipped folder) at: